shashwatgoyal19/YouTubeAI-Video-Analysis-Tool/README.md

-# YoutubeAI
+# YouTubeAI Video Analysis Tool
-A chatbot that analyses a youtube video and let's you converse with it.
+A chatbot that analyses a YouTube video and lets you converse with it.

+## Description
+Built a tool to provide timestamped answers to video questions.
+Integrated YouTube Transcript API and OpenAI LLM API for subtitles and text processing.

 ## Steps to run:
-0. (Optional)i.Creating a virtual environment: python3 -m venv vn (vn is the name of the folder) ii.To activate : source vn/bin/activate
+0. (Optional)i.Creating a virtual environment: python3 -m venv vn (vn is the name of the folder) ii.
+To activate: source vn/bin/activate

 1. Install the required packages by running the code: pip install -r requirements.txt